zhouzhengqd/zhouzhengqd.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🏝️ About Me
 Hello!
-I'm currently pursuing my Ph.D. in Electronic and Information Engineering at Beihang University.
-Previously, I earned my Master's in Electronic Engineering from Shandong University, where I completed my thesis on AI security under the guidance of Prof. Ju Liu.
-My Bachelor's in Mechanical Engineering and Automation from Qingdao University of Science and Technology rounds out my interdisciplinary skill set.
+I’m currently pursuing a Ph.D. in Electronic Engineering at Beihang University (BUAA).
+I earned my Master’s degree in Electronic Engineering from Shandong University (SDU), where I specialized in AI security under the guidance of Prof. Ju Liu.
+My academic foundation was built with a Bachelor's degree in Mechanical Engineering and Automation from Qingdao University of Science and Technology (QUST), which provided me with a solid interdisciplinary base for my research.

-My research focuses on adversarial examples, dataset distillation, and federated learning, aimed at enhancing the robustness and security of machine learning models in various applications.
+My research is centered on exploring the latent properties of neural networks and their connections to brain mechanisms.
+My goal is to enhance the **sustainability**, **reliability**, and **efficiency** of machine learning.
+To achieve this, I focus on two main areas:
+* **Robustness:** Improving model robustness by addressing **adversarial examples** and other security challenges.
+* **Efficiency:** Enhancing learning efficiency through techniques like **dataset distillation** to optimize data usage.
 <!-- I have published three papers with total <a href='https://scholar.google.com/citations?hl=en&tzom=-480&user=L5o4LTcAAAAJ'>google scholar citations <strong><span id='total_cit'>26000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?hl=en&tzom=-480&user=L5o4LTcAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

-You can find my Curriculum Vitae [here](../files/cv_Dyaln.pdf).
+You can find my **Curriculum Vitae** [here](../files/cv_Dyaln.pdf).
 <!-- My research interest lies in exploring the latent properties of neural networks and their connection with the mechanisms of the brain in the future.
 I aim to investigate the properties from three aspects: *AI Security & Privacy*, *Data-efficient Machine Learning* and *Distributed Machine Learning*.
 I have published two papers with total <a href='https://scholar.google.com/citations?hl=en&tzom=-480&user=L5o4LTcAAAAJ'>google scholar citations <strong><span id='total_cit'>0+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?hl=en&tzom=-480&user=L5o4LTcAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->